 Melatonin increases with darkness and causes drowsiness.
 It decreases in the morning as the sun rises and cortisol is secreted.
 Because melatonin is suppressed by light, being exposed to computer light, phones, televisions or simply working late into the night can lead to melatonin deficiency, insomnia and lowered immunity and aging.

-4. Cut the electronics: Hard but vital.
+Hard but vital.
 Light pollution is a big problem.
 The light interferes with melatonin production.
-Sleep with your phone in the other room and try and stop using it late at night, especially in bed!
+Sleep with your phone in the other room and try to stop using it late at night, especially in bed!

-5. Melatonin: If you really suffer from sleep problems or jetlag take a high-quality melatonin supplement.
+If you really suffer from sleep problems or jet lag, take a high quality melatonin supplement.
 This is not a long term solution but can help in the short term.
 Take it 45 minutes before sleep.

 Need some help sleeping?
-Slowly and gently massage our organic UpCircle serum into your temples as you lie in bed.
+Slowly and gently massage our organic face serum into your temples as you lie in bed.